engenmt-pp/Alice/README.md

 ---
 <br>

-Each of our subsequent API requests will include a header with the `Content-Type`, which will be `application/json`, and an `Authorization`, which will be the string `Bearer {access_token}`, where `{access_token}` will be replaced with the access token obtained above.
+Each of our subsequent API requests will include a header with the `"Content-Type"`, which will be `"application/json"`, and an `Authorization`, which will be the string `"Bearer {access_token}"`, where `{access_token}` will be replaced with the access token obtained above.
 Below, we write a small function that will build these headers with a fresh access token on each call.
 Note that in practice, we should reuse access tokens whenever possible to help avoid rate limits on API calls.
 Finally, we'll set the default values of `client_id` and `secret` to be `PARTNER_CLIENT_ID` and `PARTNER_SECRET`, respectively.
 ```python
 def build_headers(client_id=PARTNER_CLIENT_ID, secret=PARTNER_SECRET):
     access_token = request_access_token(client_id, secret)